 What is Gap Insurance and Should You Buy It?

-Gap insurance, otherwise known as Guaranteed Auto Protection insurance, is protection for when the actual cash value of your car is less than what you owe.
+Gap insurance, otherwise known as Guaranteed Auto Protection insurance, is protection from major insurance companies for when the actual cash value of your car auto loan balance is less than what you owe.
 This situation may arise when buying a new or nearly new car, financing a used car without a down payment, or purchasing an vehicle of considerable value.

 How Does Gap Insurance Work?

-Let’s say you purchase a new vehicle and finance $38,000 with very little down payment.
+Let’s say you purchase a new vehicle and finance $38,000 on your lease agreements with very little down payment.
 As soon as you drive off the lot, your vehicle is no longer new and the value drops considerably.
-If you were in an accident or your car was stolen, your insurance company may only offer you $32,000 to replace the vehicle.
+If you were in an accident or your car was stolen, your auto insurers may only offer you $32,000 to replace the vehicle because of the depreciation rate.

-Since you still owe the bank $38,000, there is a “gap” of $6,000 between what your car is worth and what you still owe.
-That’s where gap insurance kicks in and pays the difference.
-You do need to insure your vehicle with both comprehensive and collision insurance in order to qualify for gap coverage.
+Since you still owe the bank $38,000, there is a “gap” in loan payments of $6,000 between what your car is worth and what you still owe.
+That’s where gap policies kick in and pay the difference so that you can get a similar replacement vehicle.
+You do need to insure your vehicle with a standard auto insurance policy that provides both a comprehensive and collision insurance policy in order to qualify for gap coverage, though most major insurance carriers are gap insurance providers.

 When is Gap Insurance a Good Idea?